krishnakaushik25/handwritten_digit_recognizer-DL/README.md

 **Building our own Resnet from scratch including data augmentation and callbacks.**
 **Accuracy score - 0.994 :fire: :fire:**

+In all of the models implemented, it's AMAZING how important hyperparameters are.
+Try changing the learning_rate to 0.01 and see what happens.
+Also try changing the batch_size to 20 instead of 64.
+Try adding weight_decay to the optimizer functions.
+The accuracy of the model will be improved , but by altering some of these hyperparameters can change this "sweet spot" we found instantly.

 ## References:
 [Yassine Ghouzam blog](https://www.kaggle.com/yassineghouzam/introduction-to-cnn-keras-0-997-top-6),